 - Clinically the patient may complain of fever, chills, sweats, headaches, muscle pains, nausea and vomiting.

-- Gold standard diagnosis is finding malarial parasites on a slide.
+- Gold-standard diagnosis is finding malarial parasites on a slide.

 - Hepatitis A:

 - There is generally sudden onset of fever, fatigue, nausea and then jaundice.
+The condition varies from a mild systemic disturbance to a fulminating hepatitis with liver failure, although the latter is rare.

 - Typhoid fever: